 Include questions that ask about how much time they spend at work or home, where they’d rather be, and what they like to do for fun.
 It can also include the type of car they drive, TV shows they watch, and the people that are most important in their lives.

-Knowing how active each persona is in the community, and how he or she likes to spend time, can help craft the perfect fundraising event for each.
+Knowing how active each persona is in the community and how they like to spend time can help craft the perfect fundraising event for each.
 Active personas may be likely to engage in endurance events, while family-oriented folks may be more inclined to show up for a family fair.

 Donation details include pinpointing each persona’s most common objections to supporting a nonprofit.
 Find out what turns them off and what stirs their support, and then take action to avoid the former while focusing on the latter.